simeononsecurity/simeononsecurity.ch/content/guides/unlock-seamless-connectivity-hotspot-2.0-openwrt/index.en.md

 #### Fixing 3GPP Bug for Hotspot 2.0 Support on OpenWRT

 OpenWRT doesn't configure `hostapd` directly.
-It uses a script at `/lib/netifd/hostapd.sh` to convert your config at `/etc/config/wireless` to the appropriate config.
+It uses a script at `/lib/netifd/hostapd.sh` to convert your config at `/etc/config/wireless` to the appropriate `hostapd` config.
 On some distros of OpenWRT there is a bug that prevents 3GPP configurations.

 Run the following command on your device to resolve it: